tlswg/tls13-spec/draft-ietf-tls-tls13.md

        } PreSharedKeyExtension;

 identity
-: A label for a key.
-For instance, a ticket defined in {{ticket-establishment}}, or a label for a pre-shraed key established externally.
+: A PSK identity.
+For instance, a ticket defined in {{ticket-establishment}}, or an identity for a pre-shraed key established externally.

 obfuscated_ticket_age